Ernestine Lambriquet: Playmate of the Princess

-She was born at Versailles as the daughter of Jacque Lambriquet (d.
+She was born at Versailles as the daughter of Jacques Lambriquet (d.
 1794) and Marie-Philippine Noiret (d.
 1788).
 Her father began his career at court as a servant to the Comte de Provence.
 Her mother was a chambermaid at the Palace of Versailles.

 She was said to have a physical resemblance to Louis XVI and to his daughter Marie Thérèse of France, and because of this, she has sometimes been speculated to be the secret illegitimate daughter of the king.
 She was the second eldest of her parents' four children, but she was the only one of her siblings to be adopted by the royal family.
 There is, however, nothing to indicate that she was the biological daughter of the king, a rumour which occurred merely because of her physical resemblance to Marie Thérèse.
 The kings of France often had illegitimate children who were normally recognized; the contemporary culture did not consider it necessary to hide them or keep them secret.

 When she was a small child, she was chosen by the queen to be the playmate and companion of Princess Marie Thérèse.
 She spent her days with Marie Thérèse from their early childhood onward, although she returned home to her biological family at night.
 To informally allow a royal child a common playmate in this way was not an uncommon custom in early modern Europe, and Marie Antoinette considered it good for Marie Thérèse, since her daughter was known to be of a very proud disposition, in need of humility.